slint-ui/slint/docs/src/content/docs/concepts/development/localization.md

 Bundled translations embed the translated strings directly into your application binary.
 This approach is ideal for platforms like WASM or microcontrollers where `gettext` is unavailable.

-Configure the Slint compiler to bundle translations by giving it a path to the translations.
+Configure the Slint compiler to bundle translations by providing a path to the translations.
-Translation files should be organized as:
+Translation files should be organized in the following hierarchy:

 ```
 path/<lang>/LC_MESSAGES/<domain>.po